andr3w6826/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

-The observed difference in means was 807.36 , and the computed p-value was 0.008.
+The observed difference in means was 807.36, and the computed p-value was 0.008.
 Given this p-value, we reject the null hypothesis, indicating that there is a statistically significant relationship between the missingness of DEMAND.LOSS.MW and OUTAGE.DURATION.
-This suggests that outage duration may play a role in whether demand loss is recorded or not.
+This suggests that outage duration may play a role in whether demand loss is recorded.

 <iframe
   src="assets/missing4.html"